-All visitors to Qatar require a visa, and certain passengers are eligible for visas on arrival.
+Some visitors to Qatar require a visa, more than 80 countries nationals can enter Qatar with visa-free and certain passengers are eligible for visas on arrival.
 When travelling from Qatar, all expatriate residents, as well as some visitors, must have exit permits.
 For your own convenience and comfort, it’s best to confirm these requirements before starting your journey.

 Important information for passengers arriving at Hamad International Airport.

 If you have a valid e-gate card, then please proceed directly to the e-gate area.
 This is located towards your right-hand side as you approach the passport control area (map).